mouseless/baked/docs/layers/domain.md

 This layer introduces following phases to the application it is added;

-- `AddDomainTypes`: This phase adds an `IDomainTypeCollection` instance to the application context.
+- `AddDomainTypes`: This phase adds an `IDomainTypeCollection` instance to the application context
-- `BuildDomainModel`: This phase uses domain types to build and add a `DomainModel` instance to the application context.
+- `BuildDomainModel`: This phase uses domain types to build and add a `DomainModel` instance to the application context